 One of the reasons it’s too easy to forget the career prospects offered by SMEs is that smaller ventures don’t always have the big budgets for major recruitment initiatives.

-In your degree final year, as part of your placements or even before you enrol at college, it is worth actively exploring the sorts of jobs available in smaller businesses in your preferred sector.
+In your degree final year, as part of your placements or even before you enrol at the college, it is worth actively exploring the sorts of jobs available in smaller businesses in your preferred sector.

 If you think that SMEs don’t offer the same kudos or career progression opportunities as big companies, then it’s well worth re-evaluating this important sector of the jobs market.